-- Revised Phytophthora dieback interpretation and management guidelines to incorporate processes to check instances of rapid dieback spread following elevated summer rainfall; improved guidance on disease and drought symptoms; and guidance for assessing the risk of disease spread. - Development of the capacity to predict the severity of jarrah gum leaf skeletoniser outbreaks based on projected seasonal conditions and research on factors predisposing outbreaks of the insect population. - Revised fire operations guidelines for timing and ignition patterns of prescribed burns reflect changing fuel moisture differentials between vegetation types (e.g. peatlands and surrounding vegetation) arising from prolonged drying conditions and altered seasonal weather patterns. - Mechanical fuel reduction trials were undertaken in conjunction with the University of the Sunshine Coast, Department of Water and Environmental Regulation (formerly the Department of Water) and the FPC with the support of the Department of Fire and Emergency Services and the Shire of Collie to reduce combustible fuels in areas of high bushfire hazard, also providing a potential commercial opportunity for removal of woody weeds and pine wildings.
+- Revised Phytophthora dieback interpretation and management guidelines to incorporate processes to check instances of rapid dieback spread following elevated summer rainfall; improved guidance on disease and drought symptoms; and guidance for assessing the risk of disease spread. - Development of the capacity to predict the severity of jarrah gum leaf skeletoniser outbreaks based on projected seasonal conditions and research on factors predisposing outbreaks of the insect population. - Revised fire operations guidelines for timing and ignition patterns of prescribed burns reflect changing fuel moisture differentials between vegetation types (e.g. peatlands and surrounding vegetation) arising from prolonged drying conditions and altered seasonal weather patterns. - Mechanical fuel reduction trials were undertaken in conjunction with the University of the Sunshine Coast, Water Corporation and the FPC to reduce combustible fuels in areas of high bushfire hazard, also providing a potential commercial opportunity for removal of woody weeds and pine wildings.